Log Management and Analytics

 PSR-3 Logger Interface Specification

-If you’re using Composer, you can include the ‘psr/log‘ package and integrate it with your project in one of the following ways:
+If you’re using Composer, you can include the psr/log package and integrate it with your project in one of the following ways:

-• Implementing the LoggerInterface and defining the eight methods
+• Implementing the LoggerInterfaceand defining the eight methods

-• Inheriting the AbstractLogger class and defining the ‘log’ method
+• Inheriting the AbstractLoggerclass and defining the log method

-• Using the LoggerTrait and defining the log method (Read more about traits in the documentation.)
+• Using the LoggerTraitand defining the log method (Read more about traits in the documentation.)

 Of course, instead of writing your own Logger classes, it’s much easier to use an existing package such as Monolog.
-Getting started with Monolog is easy, particularly if you’re already using Composer to manage libraries.
+Getting started with Monolog is often easy, particularly if you’re already using Composer to manage libraries.
 Check out the documentation for basic usage.

 Monolog

 Monolog also supports formatters.
-If you want to format your data as JSON before sending them to a service like Loggly, you can use the JsonFormatter class to do the job.
+If you want to format your data as JSON before sending it to a service like Loggly, you can use the JsonFormatter class to do the job.
 You can read more about Monolog formatters in the documentation.

 use Monolog\Logger;